 Let's be direct: setting up an RFID system requires an upfront investment.
 The costs for tags, readers, software, and integration can seem high at first.
 However, it's more helpful to view this as a long-term investment, not just an expense.
 The efficiency gains from accurate, real-time inventory data quickly translate into significant savings.
 By reducing manual labor, preventing stockouts, and minimizing theft, many businesses find the return on investment (ROI) is substantial.
 Planning your budget with these long-term benefits in mind is key to getting stakeholder buy-in.

-Technical and Environmental Limitations
+Working Around Technical and Environmental Factors

 An RFID system might seem simple, but its performance depends heavily on the physical environment.
 It's not as easy as just tagging items and scanning them.
 Factors like antenna placement, reader power, and even the materials in your store can interfere with signals.
 Metal shelving and products containing liquids are common culprits that can block or reflect RFID waves, leading to inaccurate reads.
 A successful implementation requires a careful site survey and a strategic plan for where to place tags and readers to ensure you get reliable data.